 How to interpret diagnostic results

 Each level is made up of a number of skills, ordered according to the order they are usually taught in school.
-If a student is placed at ‘Grade 3.2’ we believe they are working at a level, around 20% through third-grade skills.
+If a child is placed at ‘Grade 3.2’ we believe they are working at a level, around 20% through third-grade skills.

 Diagnostic score of 0.00

-A 0.00 means that the student will be starting at the beginning of the skill plan as they did not get a minimum of 80% accuracy in the easiest skill to progress further in the diagnostic.
+A 0.00 means that the child will be starting at the beginning of the skill plan as they did not get a minimum of 80% accuracy in the easiest skill to progress further in the diagnostic.

 What does ‘In progress’ mean?